Dan English & Dan Mullen Trophy Winners

 Burns Moore, not one to give praise of other drummers lightly, once stated that Dan English was one of the finest students of the craft of rudimental drumming, adding that Dan was the only person he ever heard impressively play his (Burns) solo “Filling The Double Drag” correctly.

 After Dan passed, in 1932 the Lancraft Fife and Drum Corps honored his name by presenting the Dan English trophy to the most outstanding drummer in the Senior Class Division.
 This trophy was the most prestigious rudimental drumming trophy in the Fife and Drum Corps world.
-The Senior trophy lasted until 1988.

 Contestants for the Dan English trophy must open and close two rudiments, one being the Long Roll and the other rudiment picked from a hat, timed at three minutes each, a minute and a half to accelerate and a minute and a half to ritard back to starting tempo, as well as play a rudimental solo.
+The Senior trophy lasted until 1988, the year it was quietly retired.

 Data compiled by Rick Beckham.